EvaMaeRey/evamaerey/content/post/2020-03-06-flipbooks-and-flipbookr.md

 ## December 2016

-In December 2016, I learned about #MakeoverMonday.
-It happened by listening to the podcast "Data Stories".
-One of the first episodes I heard was and [interview with Andy Kriebel and Andy Cotgreave](https://datastori.es/88-re-designing-visualizations-on-makeovermonday-with-andy-kriebel-and-andy-cotgreave/) who were talking about the data visualization initiative #MakeoverMonday that they were running on Twitter to practice data viz with Tableau.
-They were posting datasets on a weekly basis and whoever could try their hand at building a viz and sharing with the #MakeoverMonday community.
+In December 2016, I heard about #MakeoverMonday.
+Somehow I'd  found the podcast "Data Stories".
+One of the first episodes I heard was an [interview with Andy Kriebel and Andy Cotgreave](https://datastori.es/88-re-designing-visualizations-on-makeovermonday-with-andy-kriebel-and-andy-cotgreave/) who were talking about the data visualization initiative #MakeoverMonday that they were running on Twitter to practice data viz with Tableau.
+They were posting datasets on a weekly basis and whoever could try their hand at building a viz and share with the #MakeoverMonday community.

 ## Dec 19, 2016

 I thought #MakeoverMonday sounded fantastic and posted a submission within a week or two.
 I used base R graphics.
-My viz wasn't too pretty (though I was trying to be fancy with some "enhanced histogram" idea that I'd been working with) but I got a "Welcome to #Makeovermonday" message.
+My viz wasn't too pretty (though I was trying to be fancy with some "enhanced histogram" idea that I'd been working with) but I got a "Welcome to #MakeoverMonday" message.
 I was hooked.
 There just a few of us #rstats people in the #MakeoverMonday mix, but we were always welcomed!
 Eva Murry and Andy Kriebel, who were issuing feedback cared more about the composition of plots than tools used to build them.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">My first <a href="https://twitter.com/hashtag/makeovermonday?src=hash&amp;ref_src=twsrc%5Etfw">#makeovermonday</a>!
 Just one week late with the dangerous driving data.
 Information enhanced histograms for small # of observations. <a href="https://t.co/Zkf9cZOw5T">pic.twitter.com/Zkf9cZOw5T</a></p>&mdash; Gina Reynolds (@EvaMaeRey) <a href="https://twitter.com/EvaMaeRey/status/810956761893113857?ref_src=twsrc%5Etfw">December 19, 2016</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>